 What criteria should you consider when choosing accelerated Adult Gerontology Acute Care Nurse Practitioner online programs?

-School reputation and accreditation: Select programs accredited by recognized bodies like the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN) to guarantee nationally accepted standards and licensure preparation.
+Accreditation: Choose programs accredited by recognized nursing accrediting bodies such as the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).
+Accreditation supports educational quality and may affect certification and licensure eligibility.

 Are accelerated online Adult Gerontology Acute Care Nurse Practitioner degrees respected by employers?